 What Market Data Does EEX Group Make Available?

-EEX Group has daily, weekly, monthly and annual market data, where applicable, for all of the spot, futures and options products traded on its exchanges.
+EEX Group has daily, weekly, monthly, and annual market data, where applicable.
+The data is for all of the spot, futures, and options products traded on the exchanges.

 Traders can also purchase and download end-of-day or delayed data in various file formats via a secured FTP server.